aureyia/exercise/README.md

 ```

 ## Excercise
-The developers have created a new BMI entry page.
-Which has one BDD scenario written for it.
+The developers have created a new BMI entry page, which has one BDD scenario written for it:
 ```gherkin
 Feature: BMI Checker